top of page

 High in the mountains of northwest Yunnan, where clouds drift between snow peaks and barley fields, a quiet transformation is taking place.
 This is Shangri-La — long known for its sacred landscapes and deep spirituality — and now, it’s also becoming one of the world’s most intriguing high-altitude wine regions.

 At Ki Ki Holidays, we believe every journey should awaken the senses and connect travelers to the soul of a place.
 In Shangri-La, wine tells that story — one of altitude and devotion, earth and patience, culture and craft.
+This is not just about tasting red wine.
+It’s about understanding how nature, people, and time come together to create something profoundly alive.

 The Spirit of Shangri-La Wine